 - Build and Support Public Health

 Patients and communities face multiple public health challenges that threaten their health and weigh on the health care system and overall economy.
-AANP continues to pursue evidence-based policy and practice solutions on a host of public health issues, including access to safe pain care, substance use disorder treatment, immunizations, concussion care, cancer prevention and advancing preventative services and population health.
+AANP continues to pursue evidence-based policy and practice solutions to public health issues, including addressing social determinants of health, advancing preventative services and improving population health.

 Learn more and get involved by contacting AANP at firstname.lastname@example.org.